 Alas, at what point is technique worth more than the story being told, especially in cinema?

 Approximately 100 years ago stories of war/battle crossed paths with cinema into a technical and historic achievement that redefined film language: “The Birth of a Nation.”
 The still-controversial tale about the divided south of the Civil War and the rise of the Ku Klux Klan is still a cherished piece of film history for what director D.W.
-Griffin brought to the media (a film longer than one reel, editing, tracking shots, etc.).
+Griffin brought to the medium (a film longer than one reel, editing, tracking shots, etc.).
 Subject matter aside, it is one of the most important films in history, so much so that a 2016 film of the same name about Nat Turner’s slave rebellion doesn’t even register as the first film to come up on a Google search: the 1915 film still reigns supreme.

 At the same time “The Birth of a Nation” came out the Great War (WWI) was in the trenches, literally, of the fight throughout Europe.
 Fast forward 100 years and there are just as many Civil War-era pictures as World War I pictures that have become iconic.
 As these war stories shift from perspective to differing locations and themes over the decades, the tropes of these stories have been building, recycled endlessly from generation to generation, celluloid to digital cinema package.